Bitbol-Lab/fitness-landscapes/README.md

 landscape_i = pickle.load(open("landscapes.pickle", "rb"))[i]
 ```

 Landscapes labelled A and B in both [SER23] and [SER24] correspond to landscapes 9 and 3, respectively.
+Landscape C in [SER24] corresponds to landscape 142706.